Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadia-pycolor/lesson.md

 Gradients are also registered to `matplotlib` using the prefix `"apc:"`.
-For example, `"apc:reds"` is a valid colormap argument for `matplotlib` or `seaborn` functions.
+For example, `"apc:reds"` is a valid colormap argument for `matplotlib` or `seaborn` functions:

 ```python